Leslie Groves: Early life

 Groves's class entered West Point on 15 June 1916.
 His nickname at West Point was Greasy.
 The United States declaration of war on Germany in April 1917 led to their program of instruction being shortened as the War Emergency Course (WEC), which graduated on 1 November 1918, a year and a half ahead of schedule.
 Groves finished fourth in his class, which earned him a commission as a second lieutenant in the Corps of Engineers, the first choice of most high ranking cadets.

-At MIT he had played tennis informally, but at West Point he could not skate for ice hockey, did not like basketball, and was not good enough for baseball or track.
-So football was his only sport.
+At MIT he had played tennis informally, but at West Point he could not skate for ice hockey, did not like basketball, and was not good enough for baseball or track; football was his only sport.
 He said that "I was the number two center but was on the bench most of the time as in those days you didn't have substitutes and normally the number one played the whole game.
 I was not very heavy, and today would be considered too light to play at all".